Hope Flying Dutchmen football, 1940–1949: 1942

 The 1942 Hope Flying Dutchmen football team represented Hope College during the 1942 college football season.
 In their 12th year under head coach Bud Hinga, the Flying Dutchmen compiled a 1–4–2 record (1–3 in MIAA games) and finished in a tie for last place out of five teams in the MIAA.

 Wartime suspension

 In 1943, Hope lost many of its students to military service due to World War II.
-By July 1943, Hillsdale had announced that it would be unable to field a team, and Hope coach Hinga announced that Hope was wating to see "if we have any boys" to field a team.
+By July 1943, Hillsdale had announced that it would be unable to field a team, and Hope coach Hinga announced that Hope was waiting to see "if we have any boys" to field a team.
 In late September, Hinga announced that Hope was withdrawing from intercollegiate football due to the shortage of manpower.
 Hope was the tenth Michigan school to withdraw from competition.
 Hope did not field a team during the 1943, 1944, or 1945 seasons.

 1946

 The 1946 Hope Flying Dutchmen football team represented Hope College of Hope, Michigan.
 In their first year under head coach Al Vanderbush, the Dutchmen compiled a 6–2 record (3–2 against MIAA opponents), finished in third place in the MIAA, shut out five of eight opponents, and outscored all opponents by a total of 160 to 40.

 Two Hope players, quarterback Nick Yonker and end Dan Schriemer, were selected as first-team players on the 1946 All-Star M.I.A.A. football team.
 Yoner was a unanimous pick.